esig626/Metabolism_Testing/README.md

 **Can network-coupled isotope observations distinguish metabolic states or metabolic classes reliably even when the underlying flux state cannot be uniquely estimated?**

 This repository develops that question from literature review to mathematical formulation and executable simulation.
-It combines a reproducible methodological audit of stable-isotope metabolic tracing, explicit definitions of the observable data and uncertainty structure, statistical decision problems, and a scoped simulation framework for studying mass-isotopologue distributions (MIDs) under controlled metabolic variation.
+It combines a reproducible methodological audit of stable-isotope metabolic tracing, explicit definitions of the observable data and uncertainty structure, statistical decision problems, and a scoped simulation framework for studying mass-isotopologue distributions (MIDs) under controlled metabolic variation (https://arxiv.org/abs/2608.28068).

 ## From flux states to observable isotope distributions